azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 App Service, Storage, SQL, CDN, Traffic Manager, Document DB, Redis Cache, and Data Lake.
 ARM Template for reference are available [here](../ARMTemplates).

-### ARMTemplate Checker Scan - How to fix findings?
+### ARM Template Checker Scan - How to fix findings?

 Get-AzSKARMTemplateSecurityStatus cmdlet generate outputs which are organized as under:
 - summary information of the control evaluation (pass/fail) status in a CSV file,